noaa-oar-arl/canopy-app/README.md

     - `canopy_phot_mod.F90`

 4. In-Canopy vertical biogenic emissions (kg m-3 s-1).
+Note the units are in per m3 (layer volume) for vegetation type in grid cell/point.
 Based on MEGANv2 and v3 (Guenther et al., 2012), and using both Clifton et al. (2021) and Silva et al. (2020) parameterizations.

     Namelist Option : `ifcanbio`   Output Variables: `see Table 1 below`